pytennessee/pytn-2019/speaking/overview.md

 ## Code of Conduct

-All speakers at PyTennesee are expected to have read and to abide by our [Code of Conduct]({% link about/code-of-conduct.md %}).
+All speakers at PyTennessee are expected to have read and to abide by our [Code of Conduct]({% link about/code-of-conduct.md %}).
 The content of a talk or tutorial (as well as the content on any slides) should be appropriate for a professional audience that includes people of any different backgrounds.
 Sexual language and imagery are not appropriate, and neither are language or imagery that denigrate or demean people based on race, gender, religion, sexual orientation, physical appearance, disability, or body size.

-## Special Accomodations
+## Special Accommodations

 The [PyTennessee venue]({% link info/venue.md %}) is a school, so is reasonably well set up for speakers.
 Each room has a podium in the front of the room with a project above the speaker's head.
 The seating in most rooms is stadium seating.
 Rooms are well set up for speakers to give their talks without amplification, but microphones will be provided in each room in case the speaker would like to use one.
-THe venue provides adapters for most computers:
+The venue provides adapters for most computers:

 * USB-C
 * HDMI
 * Mini DisplayPort
 * VGA

-If you require an adapter that isn't in the above list, or you need any other special accomodations for your talk, please [let the organizers know](mailto:{{ site.data.event.organizers_email}}).
+If you require an adapter that isn't in the above list, or you need any other special accommodations for your talk, please [let the organizers know](mailto:{{ site.data.event.organizers_email}}).